Thousands pack Al-Aqsa Mosque, protest Palestinian evictions in Jerusalem | Law-Order

 Thousands pack Al-Aqsa Mosque, protest Palestinian evictions in Jerusalem

 Sheikh Jarrah's residents are overwhelmingly Palestinian, but the neighbourhood also contains a site revered by religious Jews as the tomb of an ancient high priest, Simon the Just.
-The spokesman for the United Nations High Commissioner for Human Rights said the evictions, "if ordered and implemented, would violate Israel's obligations under international law" on East Jerusalem territory it captured and occupied in the 1967 Middle East war.
+The spokesman for the U.N.
+High Commissioner for Human Rights said the evictions, "if ordered and implemented, would violate Israel's obligations under international law" on East Jerusalem territory it captured from neighbouring Jordan and which it occupied in the 1967 Middle East war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)